CAPLTER/caplter-research-protocols/TempeTownLake_Datasonde/EurekaDatasonde_Calibration_Protocol.md

 * Logging must be turned OFF to calibrate.
 Use storage cup for calibrations, can use reverse side of cap (sealed, but not screwed on) for rinses.

-* Calibration standards may be salvaged for reuse as rinse solution ONLY for next month's calibration (We generally do this for turbidity 100 NTU standard, Rhodamine, and PTSA).
+* Calibration standards may be salvaged for reuse as rinse solution ONLY for next month's calibration (We generally do this for turbidity 100 NTU standard).
 Do not reuse for actual calibration.

 * Make sure all waste is in appropriate container and properly labeled.